regindex/rho-repetitiveness/README.md

 Input: a BWT in ASCII format, containing only characters A,C,G,T,N,# (the latter is the string terminator).

-To compute the size of the SLT factorization given as input a BWT, run
+To compute rho given as input a BWT, run

 ~~~~
-size-from-bwt -i bwt
+rho -i bwt
 ~~~~